 Window Replacement Comparison for Minneapolis Homes

-Quick Guide To The Differences Between Wood, Composite, & Vinyl Windows
+Quick Guide To the Differences Between Wood, Composite & Vinyl Windows

 Choosing the right material for replacement windows in the Minneapolis and St. Paul areas can be tough.
-The truth is that all window materials have their own unique advantages.
+The truth is, all window materials have their own unique advantages.

-Bottom Line: Composite windows are low maintenance just like vinyl, but at a much higher cost.
+Bottom line: Composite windows are low maintenance just like vinyl, but at a much higher cost.
 If you’re considering composite windows, determine whether that extra cost is worth paying.

-Low-Quality Vinyl Windows
+Watch Out for Low-Quality Vinyl Windows

-High-Quality Vinyl Windows
+Choose High-Quality Vinyl Windows

 For homeowners looking for replacement windows in the St. Paul and Minneapolis areas, high-quality vinyl windows provide exceptional performance, looks, maintenance, and value.

 High-quality vinyl windows don’t have the “boxy, plastic” look low-quality vinyl windows do; they also usually have more glass area.
 High-quality vinyl windows are much more energy-efficient, as well.

 Advantages of high-quality vinyl windows:

 - Low maintenance — no painting or staining